 Thursday 09th July 2015'Belmount Farm' Watercolour and the 'Blanchland Murder.'

-mes with a gory and murderous story alongside of it.
+This original watercolour comes with a gory and murderous story alongside of it.
 I waited 30 years to paint Belmount Farm - I needed to capture this gently crumbling building in the right light and weather conditions.
 Despite the adders I always saw in the grass when I called there, and the remote location near Huntstansworth, I am drawn to the building.
 It has an almost continental feel to it, and a warmth, and I can imagine myself living there.

 So I was surprised to read that on New Year's Day 1880, an extremely bloody murder took place there - the 'Blanchland Murder.'
 Robert Snowball, the master of the house, was hit in the head from behind, so brutally that his teeth were knocked out and the hammer was half embedded in his skull.
 No one was ever convicted of the murder, though his elderly father, housekeeper Jane Barron and her beau were all questioned.